 It will allow incredible expansion to three sheets of ice, including an Olympic-sized performance center and a training rink dedicated to just figure skating, as well as a multipurpose rink to support both figure skating and community hockey.
 The off-ice dance center and The Marilyn P. Kasputys Branch of The Micheli Center for Sports Injury Prevention will provide the kind of dance training, strength training and injury prevention and recovery space that few facilities in the country have under one roof.
 The Club library will provide a quiet, dedicated space where skaters can study during the day and parents can work in the evening, while skaters and parents alike can enjoy the Club lounge, and views to both figure skating rinks.

 The Club’s new home will become a destination for the world’s greatest skaters and coaches.
-And with our new home opening in late summer 2020, it is time to make way for The Next 100 Dreams, The Next 100 Champions, and The Next 100 Legends.
+And with our new home opening in September 2020, it is time to make way for The Next 100 Dreams, The Next 100 Champions, and The Next 100 Legends.

 But we need every member to help by supporting fuel the Next 100 Dreams, the Next 100 Champions and the Next 100 Legends.